Multiple Outlier Detection in Samples with Exponential & Pareto Tails: Redeeming the Inward Approach & Detecting Dragon Kings: Test statistics

 \subsection{Gallery of test statistics}

-We now review different test statistics for outlier detection, and propose a modification.
-In general, the test statistics facilitate a comparison of the ``outlyingness'' of the suspected outliers (the numerator of the statistic) relative to some measure of dispersion within another subset of the data (the denominator).
-Some of the measures are based on spacings (or maxima) and others on sums of observation sizes.
+We now propose the MRS and SRS statistics, and review other standard test statistics for outlier detection in exponential samples.
+In general, outlier test statistics compare the `outlyingness' of the suspected outliers by contrasting them against some measure of dispersion within another subset of the data.
+Some of the measures are based on spacings or maxima, others on the sums of observation sizes.